apache/spark/docs/running-on-mesos.md

 Executors are brought up eagerly when the application starts, until `spark.cores.max` is reached.
-If you don't set `spark.cores.max`, the Spark application will reserve all resources offered to it by Mesos, so we of course urge you to set this variable in any sort of multi-tenant cluster, including one which runs multiple concurrent Spark applications.
+If you don't set `spark.cores.max`, the Spark application will consume all resources offered to it by Mesos, so we of course urge you to set this variable in any sort of multi-tenant cluster, including one which runs multiple concurrent Spark applications.